Visual Validation Feedback for Form Fields

 </form>

-As users type, each rule is checked against its regular expression pattern.
-Matched rules get a checkmark (✓), unmatched rules get an X (✗).
+By default, validation runs on the input event with a 250ms throttle.
+Matched rules get a checkmark (✓), unmatched rules get an X (✗), and while someone is typing the component announces a concise progress summary instead of repeatedly re-reading the whole rule list.
 When all rules match, the field is valid and the form can be submitted.
-No guessing required.

 What’s happening under the hood?